 - Wrightstown, NJ

-Deadlines for Filing a Mesothelioma Claim in New Jersey
+Deadlines for Filing a Mesothelioma Lawsuit in New Jersey

 New Jersey Statutes of Limitations

-Claimants who miss their window for filing a personal injury or wrongful death lawsuit may be eligible for compensation from an asbestos trust fund.
+Asbestos victims who miss their lawsuit filing window may still be able to file lawsuits in other states.
+They may also be able to claim compensation from asbestos trust funds.
 These funds are established by bankrupt companies to compensate current and future asbestos victims.
-A mesothelioma law firm in New Jersey can help those affected identify the appropriate fund(s), determine eligibility and file claims.
+A New Jersey mesothelioma law firm can help identify appropriate funds, determine eligibility and file claims.

 Did You Know?